Shearwater Teric vs. Suunto D5 vs. Garmin Descent Mk1 – Best Wrist Watch Dive Computer for 2020!

-All three of these dive computers offer an internal dive log that you can load onto your computer for further storage or easier review of the dive data.
+All three of these dive computers offer an internal dive log that you can load onto your computer for further storage or easier review of the scuba diving data.

 However, we are specifically looking at these devices being used as dive computers.
-While it’s nice to have a complete fitness tracker in the form of the Garmin Descent Mk1, it’s not one of the basic requirements for a dive computer.
+While it’s nice to have a complete fitness tracker in the form of the Descent Mk1 from Garmin, it’s not one of the basic requirements for a dive computer.
 In the end, all we want is to have it keep us safe while we dive.

 The D5 doesn’t offer many or any bells and whistles.
 It’s a dive computer and nothing else.
 There’s no additional bells and whistles and for the purpose of diving, you also don’t need any specific information.

-Each one of them allows for more than one gas mix during a dive.
-Both the Teric and the Descent Mk1 can handle dives with closed-circuit rebreathers.
-They also have the option to use them when diving with trimix.
+Each one of these dive computers allows for multiple gas mixes during a dive.
+All three can handle multiple Enriched Air Nitrox (EAN) mixes for diving.
+Both the Teric and the Descent Mk1 dive computer can handle dives with closed-circuit rebreathers.
+They also have the option to use them when scuba diving with trimix.

 The Teric, as mentioned above, offers the most dive related technology.
 Yet, for recreational diving, there’s no need to get all these bells and whistles.
 In addition, it does have the best and most cleaned up display of all of them.

 Overall, as mentioned before, you can’t really go wrong with either one of these best dive computers for the wrist if you’re using them for recreational dives.
 All of them are easy to use with great displays and the convenience of rechargeable batteries.
 No need to fuss around with a user-replaceable battery.